Who Pays Self-Employment Tax?

 There are optional methods designed to give taxpayers credit for Social Security coverage in years when the taxpayer otherwise has a loss or small amount of income from self-employment.
 They may also be used to help taxpayers qualify for the earned income credit, the additional child tax credit, the child and dependent care credit, and the self-employed health insurance deduction.

 A taxpayer who had a small profit or net loss from their business but wants to pay into the social security system may be eligible to use one of the two optional methods to compute their net earnings from self-employment.
+The optional methods may give them credit toward their social security coverage even though they had a loss or a small amount of income from self-employment.

 - Farm optional method